The Six Stage Circle

 A useful tool for helping a child become more confident in a particular value or skill.

 This image is a reminder of the six stage circle, which is a tool for helping a child become confident in a particular value or skill.
 It’s easiest to get to grips with it using an example so we’re going to think about how we would use this tool to help your child become confident using chat and catch.
-We start at the top with modelling and work our way round the circle clockwise.

 Example with Chat and Catch